Best cheap wireless headphones 2023

 No aptX or LDAC support

-Sony's newest wireless earbuds slot neatly between the budget WF-C500 (above) and premium WF-1000XM5.
+Sony's excellent wireless earbuds slot neatly between the budget WF-C510 (which don't have ANC) and premium WF-1000XM5.

-And they're a brilliant option that more than justifies their price tag.
-The earbuds are impressively small, and their lightweight design helps make them even more comfortable than Sony's XM4.
+They're brilliant options that more than justify their price tag.
+The buds are impressively small, and their lightweight design helps make them even more comfortable than some much more expensive pairs.
 Battery life is competitive at seven and a half hours.

-They don't support the higher-quality aptX HD and LDAC Bluetooth codecs but do feature noise-cancelling tech, which the WF-C500 lack.
+They lack aptX HD and LDAC but do feature noise-cancelling tech, which the cheaper WF-C500 lack.
 Adaptive Sound Control automatically switches listening modes depending on your location, and Sony's DSEE (Digital Sound Enhancement Engine) upscales low-res digital audio files to higher quality.
+A software update has seen Bluetooth Multipoint added so you can connect to two devices simultaneously and flit between them with zero hassle.

 Downsides?
 The charging case only provides one extra charge which seems a little mean.
-But the superb sound and great feature set make these easy to recommend as some of the best cheap wireless headphones available.
+But the superb sound and great feature for an affordable price set make these easy to recommend as some of the best cheap wireless earbuds available.

 Read the full Sony WF-C700N review